 Once black widows are in your home’s dark and little-used areas, here’s how to evict these unwelcome houseguests:

-Apply a DIY chemical spray or a store-bought insecticide or pesticide wherever you have seen or fear black widows live in your basement or attic.
+Apply a DIY chemical spray, store-bought insecticide, or pesticide wherever you have seen or fear black widows may be living in your basement or attic.
 Vacuum any webs you see.

-Cold weather and drought drive spiders indoors, which is why you may see seasonal increases in black widows in garages and crawlspaces.
+Cold weather and drought drive spiders indoors, so you may see seasonal increases in black widows in garages and crawl spaces.

 Apply black widow killers frequently and vacuum window frames, corners, and beneath furniture.

-To deter black widows on your yard and property, take these four measures:
+To deter black widows on your yard and property, take these three measures:

-Secure tightly any garden bags and compost heaps.
-This eliminates a potential food source as well as a place to construct webs.
+- Compost heaps and garden bags should be closed tightly.
+This eliminates a potential food source and a place to construct webs.

-Wrens find black widows pretty tasty, so attracting these birds will help control the spider population.
+Wrens find black widows pretty tasty, so attracting these birds is a natural spider control.
 Install nest boxes and fill them with bread crumbs, peanut butter, or apple slices.
 However, keep in mind that feeding wildlife can cause other issues.

-Add plants that black widows don’t like to beautify your outdoors and keep these arachnids away.
-Similar to the essential oils, pungent plants are disliked by spiders.
+Similar to essential oils, spiders dislike pungent plants.
 Lemon balm, lavender, mint, and lemongrass are great options.
-Plant these pungent plants near garage, basement and house doors to help keep black widows from entering your buildings.
+Plant these powerful plants near the garage, basement, and house doors to help keep black widows from entering your buildings.

 Female black widows bite only in self-defense, and their bites are rarely fatal.
 They are not aggressive and will attack only out of fear.
 Black widows bite to protect themselves from perceived danger, which is sure to be the case if you’re caught disturbing her web.

-What to do if a black widow bites you: Wash the area of the bite and apply an ice pack, the Mayo Clinic advises.
+Female black widows are venomous spiders.
+The Mayo Clinic advises that you wash the area of the bite with mild soap and water and apply an ice pack.
 Then seek medical treatment.
-Typically, black widow bites don’t hurt at first, but once symptoms set in, the neurotoxin can cause serious complications.
-Nausea, pain, and difficulty breathing will develop a few hours after the bite.
+Typically, black widow bites don’t hurt at first, but once symptoms set in, the neurotoxin can cause serious problems.

-If you have a lot of black widows – or any spiders – in your home, call a pest control expert near you.
-Pest control professionals have specialized spider killers for attacking large and hard-to-reach infestations.
+Call a pest control service near you if you have black widows – or any spiders – in your home.
+Pest control professionals have specialized products and equipment to attack large and hard-to-reach spider infestations.

-Main image credit: Black widow spider (Latrodectus macrons), the Western widow / Konrad Summers from Santa Clarita (Valencia), California / CC BY-SA
+Main image credit: Konrad Summers from Santa Clarita (Valencia), California / Wikimedia Commons / CC BY-SA